-Accutane is one of the best acne treatment out there with many benefits.
+Accutane is one of the best acne treatments out there with many benefits.
 Accutane is the drug of choice for severe acne and for people with moderate acne that did not respond to regular treatment.

-Why isn't everybody with acne using accutane?
+Why isn't everybody with acne using Accutane?

 Accutane comes with some contraindications and possible side effects: